Updated 22 April 22

 It’s called hardware for a reason - why do it?

-There’s no doubt the journey to build a successful hardware startup is long and challenging but the rewards are worth it.
+There’s no doubt the journey to building a successful hardware startup is long and challenging but the rewards are worth it.
 Customers subconsciously attach more value to a physical product and margins associated with your initial product sale can be very healthy.
 With most hardware products now, there is a software element to them (the ‘software wrapped in plastic’ model) and that comes with the opportunity for recurring subscription revenue.
 Adding all of these advantages together can result in a strong business with longevity baked in!